Maine first-time homebuyer assistance programs

 MaineHousing Salute ME

-The agency waives the first-time homebuyer requirement for participants in the program, but borrowers must either remain on active duty for 180 days or within a war zone, or have been honorably discharged from military service.
+The agency waives the first-time homebuyer requirement for participants in the program, but borrowers must have either remained on active duty for 180 days or be within a war zone, or have been honorably discharged from military service.
 National Guard members who meet the requirements are eligible, as well.